thepyguide/thepyguide.github.io/docs/data-structures/sets/introduction.md

 # 7.3.1.
-Introduction to Sets
+Basics of Sets
 Sets are one of the four built-in data structures that we'll study in this guide.

 ## Defining Sets
-Like lists and tuples, set is also a linear data structure that stores values in a single variable but there are two main differences between the sets and lists or tuples:
+Like lists and tuples, set is also a data structure that stores values in a single variable but there are two main differences between the sets and lists or tuples: